Dr Eric Tourigny

 -Memorial University of Newfoundland

-I am Degree Programme Director and personal tutor for the taught MA post-graduates in Archaeology, 2018-19.
+I am Degree Programme Director for the MA Archaeology programme.

 Coordinator for following modules: